 Persecution can take many forms, including threats, violence, or imprisonment.
 It is also important to note that asylum protection is not available to everyone.
 Individuals may not qualify if they have been convicted of a serious crime or pose a national security risk.
 Because the rules are complex, speaking with a Palm Bay lawyer experienced in handling the asylum application process may be beneficial.

+Understanding the asylum process can make the experience feel a little less unpredictable.
 When applying for asylum in Palm Bay, you must file Form I-589, otherwise known as the Application for Asylum and for Withholding of Removal, with U.S. Citizenship and Immigration Services (USCIS).
 Typically, this must be done within one year of arriving in the U.S., although there are exceptions for extraordinary circumstances under 8 U.S. Code § 1158(a)(2)(B).
+You may also be scheduled for a biometrics appointment so the government can take your fingerprints and run background checks.

 Working with an experienced attorney could make a significant difference.
 A lawyer from Jag Law, PLLC could help you determine what details to include in your application and ensure it is organized and complete upon submission.